Cocoahomology/drabbles/sonic/pull_request_template.md

 ##### methodology (what is being counted as tvl, how is tvl being calculated):

 TVL accounts for the liquidity on all Sonic AMM pools.
-Reserves are queried using the Sonic API.
+Reserves are queried on ICP using the Sonic API.